mgiagnoni/LyraAdminBundle/Resources/doc/index.rst

     services:
         classifieds_listing_manager:
-            class: Acme\ClassifiedsBundle\Model\ListingManager
+            class: MGI\ClassifiedsBundle\Model\ListingManager

-See the file `Resources/config/services.yml`_ in AcmeClassifiedsBundle repository for an example of how to define this service in a bundle configuration file loaded by the bundle extension.
+See the file `Resources/config/services.yml`_ in MGIClassifiedsBundle repository for an example of how to define this service in a bundle configuration file loaded by the bundle extension.